-8.15 Inversion
+8.14 Inversion

-8.15.1 functional inversion ident
+8.14.1 functional inversion ident

-functional inversion is a tactic which performs inversion on hypothesis ident of the form qualid $term_1 \dots term_n = term$ or $term = qualid \ term_1 \dots term_n$ where qualid must have been defined using Function (see Section 2.3).
+functional inversion is a tactic that performs inversion on hypothesis ident of the form qualid $term_1 \dots term_n = term$ or $term = qualid \ term_1 \dots term_n$ where qualid must have been defined using Function (see Section 2.3).

-1. Hypothesis ident must contain at least one Function

-2. Cannot find inversion information for hypothesis ident This error may be raised when some inversion lemma failed to be generated by Function.
+- 1. Hypothesis ident must contain at least one Function - Cannot find inversion information for hypothesis ident This error may be raised when some inversion lemma failed to be generated by Function.